This article was originally published 15 January 2021, and last updated 10 September 2021.

 Production credits: A Closer production with major production investment from Screen Australia in association with the South Australian Film Corporation and financed with support from the ABC.
 Producers: Rebecca Summerton and Erik Thomson.
 Co-producer Matthew Bate.
 Executive Producers: Julie De Fina and Rachel Griffiths.
 ABC Executive Producer: Rebecca Anderson.
 International Distributor: ABC Commercial.

 SBS has called this four-part murder mystery series its most ambitious drama yet, and its first Australian period drama.
-Delayed due to COVID but now in post-production, it will appear some time in 2021.
+Delayed due to COVID it will now appear in October 2021.
 Set in the Bendigo Goldfields in 1855, the story explores the history of the Australian gold rush from the perspective of Chinese miners.
 Yoson An (Mulan, Dead Lucky) stars as the charismatic headman of the Chinese mining camp who suddenly finds himself struggling to maintain the fragile harmony between Chinese and European diggers and authorities when a murdered European woman is discovered to have links with the Chinese community.

 The cast includes Vikings’ Alyssa Sutherland, Christopher James Baker from True Detective, Dan Spielman (The Code), and Mabel Li (The Tailings).
 The series is directed by Corrie Chen whose funny Instagram updates suggest it was an extremely tough but rewarding shoot.